 Wonderful Copenhagen, with Nyhavn, the Little Mermaid, and Stroget, can be discovered in many different ways.
 To get one of the locals to show you around and share their story of the Danish capital might just become the highlight of your trip.
+Doing one of the tours in Copenhagen is a great way to get to know the city.

 Like the one time, I took a guided canal boat tour and enjoyed the city from the water.
 I saw amazing sites that I have never seen before, although I go to Copenhagen quite often.
 Usually, I stroll around town, but seeing it from the water gave me a different perspective.